appveyor/website/NJekyll/site/docs/deployment/environment.md

 # Deploying to existing environment

 Environment deployment provider starts asynchronous deployment to the existing environment with specified name.
+If you don't have any environments set up yet, you can create one at https://ci.appveyor.com/environments.

 ## Provider settings